yunzhaol/Lab-1/README.md

 Now, back to exploring the code!

+** if you are unable to push to your repo, please let you TA know, so that they can help you troubleshoot the issue. **

 ## Task 3: Seeing private in action

 To briefly observe what private does, let's create a new class.